cbisiere/tiny-prolog2/README.md

 A simple Prolog II interpreter written in Pascal

 ## Why?
 2022 is [the 50th anniversary of Prolog](http://prologyear.logicprogramming.org/).
-As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features, and push it online.
+As a modest tribute for this anniversary, I decided to dig up a Prolog interpreter I wrote almost 35 years ago, clean it a bit, add a few missing features (e.g., the "cut"), and push it online.
 As this program remains a toy program, this serves no real purpose other than to celebrate this anniversary.

 I wrote this program as a course assignment, back in 1988, when I was a student at the University of Aix-Marseille II, pursuing a MSc in Computer Science and Mathematics ("Diplôme d'Études Approfondies en Informatique et Mathématique").
 The course, entitled "Prolog II", was taught by the late [Alain Colmerauer](https://en.wikipedia.org/wiki/Alain_Colmerauer), creator of the language.